Muhao-Chen/muhao-chen.github.io/_pages/teaching.md

         - Research Topic: Design and Experiment of A Robotic Tensegrity Dolphin
     * Jason Liu, MEng in Ocean Engineering (Sept.
 2017 - Dec.
 2020)
         - Research Topic: Software Development of Dynamics, Control, and Animation of Deployable Tensegrity Structures
-    * Xiaolong Bai, MEng in Aerospace Engineering (Sept.2017 - Dec.
+    * Xiaolong Bai, MEng in Aerospace Engineering (Sept.
+2017 - Dec.
 2019)
         - Research Topic: Experiment Design of A Tensegrity Morphing Airfoil

 ### Huazhong University of Science and Technology